 Somewhat counter-intuitively, this is not where you can add members; this is done in the

 Teams tab (see Teams above).
-But you can remove members from the
+However, you can remove members from the

-Hidden means that the memberships of the members will not be shown on their profiles, while
+Hidden means that the members' memberships will not be shown on their profiles, while

 Visible makes the avatar of the organization appear in the info card on their profile, as shown in the screenshot below.
 Note that your membership will always be visible to you on your profile; this visibility setting is for other users only.

-Finally, you can choose to leave the organization from here.
+Finally, from here you can choose to leave the organization.

-An overview of the repository permissions in given in the article Repository Permissions.
+An overview of the repository permissions is given in the article Repository Permissions.

 Members of the "Owners" team can do everything that admins can do.
-But only owners of the organization can manage the organization, which includes:
+However, only owners of the organization can manage the organization, which includes: